SoleGraphics/wp-cli-project/README.md

 ## Installing `project` the command

-**Local installation:**

-First, clone this repo anywhere on your system.

-Install the package to wp-cli `wp package install path/to/cloned/wp-cli-project`

-or `wp package install ./` if you're in the `wp-cli-project` directory
+`wp package install git@github.com:CurtisL/wp-cli-project.git`

-`wp package list` to verify `sole-graphics/wp-cli-project` is installed.

-**WP CLI Package installation:**

-TODO: this package isn't currently published to be installed directly through the `wp package install` command, please use the local installation method for now.
+Once installed the `wp project` commands will be avilable.

 ## Starting a new project